CPSECapstone/BiggestPig/README.md

 This will build and run both server and client side and open to 'http://localhost:3000/' with a proxy to port 5000

+### 'yarn install'

+Install all the dependencies listed within package.json in the local node_modules folder.

 ### `yarn update`

 Runs 'npm install' for both server and client side code